tommysullivan/orca-take-home/README.md

 ### 🔄 **Automatic Type Generation Workflow**

+NOTE: typescript types are generated for the schema automatically as part of `npm run db:setup` which runs when the dev env is initialized.

+To modify db schema:

 ```bash
 # 1. Create and run migrations (defines database schema)
 npm run db:create-migration add_users_table